“I’m 29 Years Old and I’ve Had 4 Hip Replacements”

 “I’m 29 and I’ve Had 4 Hip Replacements”

 It seems impossible to believe that at just 29 years old someone could have already undergone not one, not two, but four separate hip replacement surgeries.
-However, for PeerWell’s very own Travis Schlueter-Beckner, this is the hard-hitting reality.
-Travis explains, “When I was 17 years old, I had extreme pain down my entire right leg.
+However, it's a reality for some Americans.
+Mark explains, “When I was 17 years old, I had extreme pain down my entire right leg.
 Shortly after, I was diagnosed with a very rare bone cancer that originated in my hip.
 It infested the ball of my femur and spread downwards toward my knee”.
-In August 2005, Travis would have his first replacement, just before starting his senior year in high school.
+In August 2005, Mark would have his first replacement, just before starting his senior year in high school.

-In full remission, Travis was well on his way to putting the whole thing behind him when he suffered a major setback.
+In full remission, Mark was well on his way to putting the whole thing behind him when he suffered a major setback.
 In April 2006, 8 months after his life-saving replacement he broke hip precautions, bent too far forward, and dislocated his hip.
-In for emergency surgery, Travis’ bounceback was incredible: “In two days I was fully walking on both legs, with limited pain,” he revealed.
+In for emergency surgery, Mark's bounceback was incredible: “In two days I was fully walking on both legs, with limited pain,” he revealed.

 Are you younger and in need of a hip or knee replacement?
 Read “How Young is Too Young For Joint Replacement Surgery?"